Edgar Nelson Rhodes: Second term

 The Rhodes government was re-elected in 1928 with a reduced majority.

+Having criticized prohibition in 1927, Rhodes scheduled a referendum on the topic for October 31, 1929.
+The referendum resulted in the discontinuance of outright prohibition in favour of government control of liquor sales.

+John Francis Mahoney, the Minister for Natural Resources, died in a car accident on September 2, 1929.
+After that point, the government's majority was only two, and Rhodes opened a by-election in December to confirm the placement of George H. Murphy, Mahoney's successor as minister, in the seat that Mahoney had been narrowly elected to in the general election.
+Rhodes took the by-election as a referendum on his government's mandate, and had waited until December to drop the writ to capitalize on the success of the referendum and internal division in the Liberal leadership.

+Murphy won the election, which happened on January 21, with a sizeable majority.
+Rhodes thus had the necessary confidence to retain office until the government's term expired in 1933.
+However, he himself would not be premier for that duration, as the Conservatives would regain federal office in August and have the new prime minister R. B. Bennett appoint him to be the new Minister of Fisheries at Ottawa.
+Rhodes chose Gordon Sidney Harrington as his successor at Halifax.

+Federal government

 He returned to federal politics to become Minister of Fisheries under Prime Minister R.B.
 Bennett.
 From 1932 to 1935, he served as federal Finance Minister, and, despite the Great Depression, handed down austere budgets that increased taxes and reduced spending.

 Senate and later life

 He was appointed to the Senate of Canada three months before the 1935 federal election that routed Bennett's government.
 He remained a Senator until his death in 1942 in Ottawa.
 He is buried in Ottawa's Beechwood Cemetery.

 On July 12, 1905, he married Mary Grace Pipes, daughter of William Thomas Pipes, Rhodes' law partner and Premier of Nova Scotia from 1882 to 1884.
 They had one son, Edgar Nelson, and one daughter, Helen Sybil.